 - Children were also seen as an old age support for ageing parents.

 The demand for women therefore revolved totally around her ability to bear a child.
 Women were called jananis which means the one who can conceive.
 But that was not all.
 In free hours women were also expected to be an object of lust and entertainment.
 Lot of importance was therefore attached to her physical attributes.

 Ornaments, make up, tattoos, bindis etc. everything was invented so that women could adorn themselves and look beautiful to hold their husbands’ attention.
 Obviously religion walked hand in hand with evolution and strange reasons were attached to a woman’s adornments.

 Women continued to be at home and men continued to go for work.
 They gave birth to babies, babies grew up to become additional hands for work, women became house helps and life continued.
 Never was a woman allowed to complain.
 She was always told to be “pleasing” and “tolerant”.
 She was threatened of getting thrown out of the house and ran the risk of being expelled from the village if she would leave or express displeasure to her treatment!

 Add to her woes, there came a point when evolution made life easier.
 Men began to get into different professions apart from farming.
 Many food options became available leaving little need to hunt or fish for food.
 Now many children were not needed as before.
 So what was the need for having a non virgin woman at home who had finished her duty of giving a child to the family?
 Most of the time such women were sold in open bazaars for slavery or to pimps.
 They were also converted into bonded labours to work in the fields or to get water from faraway lands.

-Abundant availability of younger and never married girls ready to marry older men made lives even more difficult for these lone mothers.
+Abundant availability of younger girls living in abject poverty, ready to marry older men for money & comfort, made lives even more difficult for the already married & conceived women.